DIY Sensory Bottle Ideas for Kids to Make

 Here are 11 great ideas for kids’ sensory bottles.
 Think of them as a jumping-off point for coming up with your own versions.

-Sensory Bottle for Kids
+Monster Sensory Bottle

 Leave a Reply